 This can be hard to remember at times, but it’s important to keep this in mind during tough days.
 Brain injuries affect different people in different ways, but many brain injury survivors will experience at least one of the issues below:

 Fatigue.
-Even the smallest task that you used to simply do, and take for granted, can leave you completely drained.
+Even the small, straight forward tasks can leave you completely drained.

 Memory.
 You may find that your short term memory worsens.
 While you might well recall childhood memories with clarity, you may now find it hard to remember names, faces and more recent events.

 Concentration.
-You can find it hard to concentrate, so may be unable to last through a movie, finish a book, complete a crossword or listen to/follow a conversation.
+You can find it hard to concentrate, so may be unable to last through a movie, finish a book, or follow a conversation.

 Relationship changes.
-It’s often the case that family dynamics can change for everyone after a brain injury.
-Of course, the injury is devastating for the survivor but there’s also a knock-on effect on family, friends and colleagues.
-It’s really important to remember that.
+Family dynamics can often change after brain injury.
 Everyone is put under strain and spouses may find themselves in more of a carer-type of role.
 If you are a spouse or family member, and need to talk, do bear in mind our Peer Group.
 Running every week in complete confidentiality, it offers the opportunity to talk openly and honestly in a safe, quiet and above all, non-judgmental environment.
 Simply talking through your concerns, frustrations and feelings can be a real help.

 Above all, remember – you are not alone.